ZZZlax/.Alexander/README.md

 Future updates include a system for highlighting Nouns, Verbs, and the like as well as scroll over definitions and more.

 ***Note: You will have to install tkinter on your own, on Ubuntu this is done by running "sudo apt install python3-tk."***

+***Included is a .zip of all the .py files.
+You can delete the .py files and call Alexander by running the command "python .Alexander/.Run.zip" to save space